joejkennedy/cs171-hw1-ahmed-noorain/problem_1_answers.md

 What differences do you notice between the DOM inspector and the HTML source?
 Why would you use the DOM inspector?
 Why is the HTML source useful?
+The source code reflects your HTML structure before any JavaScript is loaded.
+While the contents can’t be edited, it’s useful to see the HTML Safari receives from the server.

+The DOM tree is fully editable.
+Of course, your edits are temporary, so any changes you make are lost in a browser refresh.
+To save changes you make to the DOM tree, select the root html node and press Command-C, which copies the DOM structure to you clipboard as HTML.